plaurent75/WordpressInstaller/README.md

 ## Jobs done by the script :

-1. Download latest Wordpress release (Check --locale to download it in your current language)
+1. Download latest Wordpress release in the selected language
 2. Configure and create wp-config.php
 3. Install Wordpress (files and Database)
 4. Delete automatic post and page create by the default wordpress install